-Laying the Groundwork:
+Section 1: Laying the Groundwork

-- 1. Value and integrate community input at all stages of program and policy development and decision-making - 2.
-Utilize existing guidance for equitable community engagement - 3.
-Build your agency's internal capacity for meaningful engagement - 4.
-Build resilience and trust by building ongoing, reciprocal relationships - 5.
-Prioritize voices most impacted by environmental injustices - 6.
-Consider the local and historical context of communities you seek to engage - 7.
-Address systemic barriers to reaching particular communities - 8.
-Coordinate with other agencies (de-silo policy conversations & share resources) - 9.
-Collaborate with local, trusted community-based organizations
+- 1. Value and integrate community input at all stages of program and policy development and decision-making. - 2.
+Utilize existing guidance for equitable community engagement. - 3.
+Build your agency's internal capacity for meaningful engagement. - 4.
+Build resilience and trust by building ongoing, reciprocal relationships. - 5.
+Prioritize voices most impacted by environmental injustices. - 6.
+Do your homework and adapt engagement to communities' specific needs. - 7.
+Address systemic barriers to reaching particular communities. - 8.
+Coordinate with other agencies: de-silo policy conversations & share resources. - 9.
+Collaborate with community-based organizations that have built trust with EJ focus populations.

-Meaningfully Engaging Communities:
+Section 2: Meaningfully Engaging Communities

-- 10. Compensate community members for their expertise and efforts
+- 10. Compensate community members for their expertise and efforts.

-- 11. Accessible and inclusive outreach
+- 11. Accessible and inclusive outreach.

-- 12. Meet community members where they are
+- 12. Meet community members where they are.

-- 13. Communicate with respect and care
+- 13. Communicate with respect and care.

-- 14. Transparency from inception
+- 14. Transparency from inception.

-- 15. Work toward a yes
+- 15. Work toward a yes.

-- 16. Commit enough time to do engagement well
+- 16. Commit enough time to do engagement well.

-- 17. Iterative and adaptive approach to community engagement
+- 17. Iterative and adaptive approach to community engagement.

-- 18. Be accountable
+- 18. Be accountable.